Why should I consider applying to the UB School of Pharmacy

 drop a course?

 You are able to make changes to your schedule at any time during the drop/add period without any penalty.
-This period currently extends through the first week of the semester.
+This period extends through the seventh day of classes for the semester.
 Refer to the Office of the Registrar for exact dates.

 When can I withdraw from a course?